MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/help-aldoc-generate-help.md

 1. Go to [Chocolatey Software | Installing Chocolatey](https://chocolatey.org/install#individual)
 2. Run the terminal as `admin` and follow the steps of this page [Chocolatey Software | Installing Chocolatey](https://chocolatey.org/install#individual) to install chocolate.
-3. Then, install the DocFx v2 by running the following in the commandline:
+3. Then, install the DocFx v2 by running the following in the command line tool:
     ```bash
     choco install docfx -y
     ```